platformsh/platformsh-docs/docs/src/guides/quarkus/elasticsearch.md

 Quarkus provides two ways of accessing Elasticsearch: via the lower level `RestClient` or via the `RestHighLevelClient` we will call them the low level and the high level clients.

-To move your Quarkus application with Panache Elasticsearch to Platform.sh, it needs to change two configurations files, if you compare it with [a Quarkus project from scratch](_index.md).
+To move your Quarkus application with Elasticsearch to Platform.sh, it needs to change two configurations files, if you compare it with [a Quarkus project from scratch](_index.md).

 * The services to include Elasticsearch.